foundriesio/docs/source/zephyr/index.rst

 .. _zephyr-top:

-LTD Zephyr MicroPlatform
+LTD Zephyr microPlatform
 ========================

-The Zephyr MicroPlatform is an extensible software and hardware platform that makes it easier to develop, secure, and maintain Internet-connected embedded devices.
-The Zephyr MicroPlatform is based on the `Zephyr
+The Zephyr microPlatform is an extensible software and hardware platform that makes it easier to develop, secure, and maintain Internet-connected embedded devices.
+The Zephyr microPlatform is based on the `Zephyr
 <https://www.zephyrproject.org/>`_ real-time operating system.

 .. toctree::